ropensci-archive/roweb2/readme.md

 - consider ending by pointing to open issues that readers might work on
 - include YAML tag "software-peer-review" and tags that were topic labels in your package review
 - browse [other tags](https://ropensci.org/tags/), and re-use either the plural or singular form of an existing tag e.g. "databases" exists, so use that, rather than "database"
-- if you would like an author's twitter account to be linked from a twitter icon, in YAML under `- name: <name>`, add `twitter: <twitterhandle>` and use a non-twitter link such as GitHub, website, or ORCID for `url: <link>` (example [in markdown](https://raw.githubusercontent.com/ropensci/roweb2/master/content/blog/2018-11-13-antarctic.md) | [rendered](https://ropensci.org/blog/2018/11/13/antarctic/))
 - if you would like a specific image from your post to be featured in tweets that include a link to your post, add to YAML `twitterImg: img/blog-images/<DATE-SLUG>/name-of-image.png`
 - to format headings in your post, please use ### or ####, as larger sizes don't look good